Dean - Don Pope-Davis

 - Complete the teaching field requirements and pass the Subject Area Assessment tests of the Pearson NES or New Mexico Teacher Assessment Content test.

-- Complete all requirements to student teaching (details available from the Office of Teacher Candidate Preparation).
+- Complete all requirements to student teaching (details available from the College of Education Undergraduate Resource Center).

 - Students must complete all professional education courses and all courses in the student’s teaching field with a grade of C- or better.